JUO-Inc/aibo/README.md

 aibo init
 ```

-Start aibo and start conversation in Englich.
+Start aibo and start conversation in English.
 Your conversation history is stored in the history directory.

 Offline execution is performed by appending "--offline" after this command.